Tuee22/effectful/documents/engineering/effect_patterns.md

 For complete purity and type safety rules, see [Code Quality](code_quality.md).

+## State Machines

+- Model workflow states as ADTs with state-specific fields (no shared nullable fields).
+- Validate every transition explicitly; return a result ADT (e.g., `TransitionSuccess | TransitionInvalid`) instead of raising.
+- Detect terminal states and refuse further transitions to protect integrity and auditability.
+- Encode role/time constraints in pure functions; keep side effects out of validation.
+- Testing: exhaustively cover valid/invalid transitions and role/time-based constraints.

+Use this pattern for any multi-step workflow (payments, provisioning, billing, healthcare) to make illegal states unrepresentable and to keep effect code pure.

 ## Pattern 1: Generator-Based DSL

 **Use Case**: All effect programs use this pattern as the foundation.